 Xero Fixed Asset Depreciation

 The Xero Cloud Accounting Software allows you to track and manage your business fixed assets to manage their depreciation and disposal.
+Some people prefer to use QuickBooks for this, in which case, this Xero vs QuickBooks comparison might come in handy.
 However, you need to first set up the assets within Xero and mark them as Fixed Assets in order to run depreciation on them.

 Additionally, though this is an optional step but you may also need to create new account types for fixed assets, accumulated depreciation and the depreciation expense accounts from the Chart of Accounts section.